/63. Unique Paths II

 Arrays44.2% acceptance

-Given a 2D integer matrix obstacle_matrix of size m x n, where each cell contains either 0 (empty) or 1 (obstacle), compute the number of distinct paths from the top-left cell (obstacle_matrix[0][0]) to the bottom-right cell (obstacle_matrix[m-1][n-1]).
-Movement is restricted to only right or down at each step.
+Given a 2D integer matrix obstacle_matrix of size m x n, where each cell contains either 0 (free) or 1 (obstacle), compute the number of distinct paths from the top-left cell (0,0) to the bottom-right cell (m-1,n-1).
+Movement is allowed only to the right or down.
 Paths cannot pass through cells containing obstacles (1).
 Return the total number of such unique paths.

 Example 1